TheRealWaldo/AMG8833-ESPHOME/README.md

     auto_range: true
 ```

 It's important to note that only the Camera sensor will work in this manner.
 The other sensors are provided natively via.
-ESPHome and `amg8833.h`.
+[ESPHome](https://esphome.io) and [amg8833.h](amg8833.h).